kseb/GotShitDone/README.md

 notification via [Telegram](https://telegram.org/) when a device connected to a [fritz!dect](https://avm.de/produkte/fritzdect/fritzdect-200) starts and stops working.
 It can handle as many devices as you want and the standby power consumption is configurable as well as the notification messages.
+The stop message includes the cost and power consumption for the last job.

 ## Create your own Telegram bot